 What do viewers hope to find on this page?

 What keywords are related to the site's content?

 What keywords are consumers most likely to associate with this business or service?

-With over 10 million sites using schema.org to markup their websites, Schema tagging will likely become the de facto vocabulary that search engines will default to when indexing data, entities, and the relationships between them.
-Despite the power and reach of search engines, they are still machines and not humans, so Schema tags allow businesses to make it clear to search engines what they want to convey in their content.
+With over 10 million sites using Schema.org to markup their websites, schema tagging will likely become the vocabulary that search engines will default to when indexing data, entities, and the relationships between them.
+Despite the power and reach of search engines, they're still machines, and schema tags allow businesses to make it clear to search engines what they want to convey in their content.